 Noodle options: I used traditional Chinese chow mein egg noodles for this recipe, which are usually labeled as “chow mein noodles,” “stir-fry noodles” or “lo mein noodles” in American grocery stores.
 (Look for the long noodles and avoid buying the short canned chow mein noodles like these, which have the same name but are used more as a salad topping.)
-That said, feel free to use any type of egg noodles, rice noodles, or pasta noodles that you prefer for this recipe.

 Shaoxing wine: Also sometimes labeled as “Chinese cooking wine,” this Chinese rice wine adds really great flavor to this dish and I highly recommend picking up a bottle if you regularly cook stir-fries.
 That said, if you do not have a bottle, you can sub in mirin, sherry, or a sweet white wine.
-Or if you prefer not to cook with alcohol, you can just add in some vegetable stock (or even a bit of apple juice) instead.
+Or, if you prefer not to cook with alcohol, you can just add in some vegetable stock (or even a splash of apple juice) instead.

-Make it spicy: If you would like to give these noodles some heat (which I highly recommend), just add your desired amount of chili garlic sauce or Sriracha to the stir-fry sauce.
+Make it spicy: If you would like to give these noodles some heat, which I highly recommend, just add your desired amount of chili garlic sauce or Sriracha to the stir-fry sauce.